 Yet there is a paradox in Macron’s practice of power.
 If Macronism is an agenda against what the sociologist Michel Crozier called the ‘société bloquée’ – the stalled society – his power remains essentially rooted in French tradition.
 When Macron launched his party, he wanted to renew the French political class by gathering supporters from the left and right, but building on the traditional institutional strength of the Fifth Republic.

 Yesterday’s victory is a triumph for political ‘uberisation’, but it is based on existing institutions.
-As president, Macron has greater influence over his country than other western leaders over theirs.
+As president, Macron has greater influence over his country that of other western leaders.
 We will now see how successful he is in wielding it.